MrChamp/Flatiron-5/README.md

 # Flatiron-5
 Project 5 for Flatiron Bootcamp DS Program

-# Bitcoin Weighted Price Forecast
+# Historic Stock Options Database
 <p>This project is focused on engineering a database for financial data (specifically historical stock and options data).

 There is also some cursory analysis of the data, and an attempt at an oversimplified GAN model</p>